Is it possible that using certain supplements can help improve the function of your thyroid?

 You’ll know if your supplement follows this method by looking at the ingredient list.
 There’s only so much of any one supplement that can fit in a small capsule, so you are limited to only 2-3 ingredients at higher doses per capsule.

 The ingredient list may look something like this:

-You'll find this approach to be common among many physicians who tend to lean more to the integrative side of medicine probably because this logic mimics that used in pharmaceutical preparations.
+You’ll find this approach to be common among many physicians who tend to lean more toward the integrative side of medicine probably because this logic mimics that used in pharmaceutical preparations.